oruga-ui/oruga/packages/docs/pages/documentation/index.md

 The [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) refers to Web Content Accessibility Guideline, is a standard managed by the WAI ("Web Accessibility Initiative") of W3C ("World Wide Web Consortium"), which consists of recommendations for making the web content more accessible.
 Our goal is to make sure we meet the WCAG 2.2 standards wherever possible.

 HTML offers various [semantic elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantic_elements) to aid assistive technologies, which are a core ingredient for accessible web content.
-Using semantic HTML is an accessible foundation to provides out-of-the-box support for readers, which is not possible when regular div elements with classes are used.
+Using semantic HTML is an accessible foundation to provides out-of-the-box support for screen readers, which is not possible when regular div elements with classes are used.

 [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) ("Accessible Rich Internet Applications") is a suite designed to address the limitations of semantic HTML.
 These cases mainly relates to rich UI components/widgets.